kennythexu/kennythexu/_posts/2017-06-09-China-is-the-Future.md

 <div style="text-align:right">
   — <a href="https://open.spotify.com/track/2KHRENHQzTIQ001nlP9Gdc">"Contact" - Daft Punk</a>
 </div>

+A nation once known for its copycat manufacturers, but now—China is leading the way in mobile integration...
+I don't really know what to call it honestly, but it's stuff that's super convenient.

 The word "advanced" comes to my mind when I think of China's super apps known as WeChat and Alipay, or _Weixin_ and _Zhifubao_ as they are known by the locals.